lightfeed/extractor/README.md

 # lightfeed-extract

-Use LLMs to **robustly** extract structured data from HTML and markdown, for Node.js and TypeScript.
+Use LLMs to **robustly** extract structured data from HTML and markdown.
 Used in production by Lightfeed and successfully extracting 10M+ records.
+Written in Typescript/Node.js.

 ## Existing problems with LLM extraction
-- Failure to return valid JSON or comply with input JSON schema e.g., any invalid field can make the entire JSON response fail, one invalid item can make the entire list response unusable.
+- ❌ Failure to return valid JSON or comply with input JSON schema e.g., any invalid field can make the entire JSON response fail, one invalid item can make the entire list response unusable.
-- Extracting URLs can cause errors, e.g., invalid URLs or inability to handle relative or absolute paths.
+- ⛓️‍💥 Extracting URLs can cause errors, e.g., invalid URLs or inability to handle relative or absolute paths.

 ## We are fixing these problems
-- Robustly extract link URLs, including relative and absolute paths, and fixing invalid links with escaped characters due to markdown.
-- Sanitize and recover imperfect, failed, or partial LLM outputs into valid JSON objects that conform to your defined schema.
+- ✅ Sanitize and recover imperfect, failed, or partial LLM outputs into valid JSON objects that conform to your defined schema.
+- 🔗 Robustly extract link URLs, including relative and absolute paths, and fixing invalid links with escaped characters due to markdown.

 ## Other features
-- Convert HTML to LLM-ready markdown
+- Convert HTML to LLM-ready markdown, option to extract only the main content from HTML, removing navigation, headers & footers, option to extract images
-- Extract structured data using OpenAI or Google Gemini models
+- Extract structured data using OpenAI or Google Gemini models, option to truncate to max input token limit
 - Define your extraction schema using Zod
 - Support for custom extraction prompts
-- Track token usage statistics
+- Return token usage per each call
-- Option to extract only the main content from HTML, removing navigation, headers & footers.
-Option to extract images.
 - Extensive unit tests and integration tests to ensure production reliability

 ## Why use an LLM extractor?